bitcoin/bitcoin/doc/build-windows-mingw.md

 Create a shortcut to C:\MinGw\msys\1.0\msys.bat on your desktop.
 Double-click on the shortcut to start a msys shell.

-Your gcc -v output should be:
+For the 32-bit toolchain your gcc -v output should be:

 $ gcc -v
 Using built-in specs.